 What are the steps of HACCP?

-HACCP (Hazard Analysis and Critical Control Points) is a food safety system for all organizations that prepare or produce food.
-To set up a qualitative good HACCP plan, you can follow 12 steps which include the seven principles of HACCP.
-In this blog, we give you a roadmap to set up a HACCP plan.
+HACCP stands for Hazard Analysis and Critical Control Points and is a food safety system for organizations that prepare, process, or produce food.
+Do you want to draw up an HACCP plan that works in practice and stands up to audits?
+Then you can work with 12 steps that encompass the seven HACCP principles.
+In this blog, you will find a practical step-by-step plan for drawing up an HACCP plan.

 Step 1: Assemble a HACCP team